Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 To view information about an account, go to **Accounts** and select the relevant account.
 At the top of the window you see the following:

--  **Wallet total** shows the total amount of CCDs in all accounts in this wallet.
+-  **Wallet total** shows the total amount of CCDs in all accounts in this wallet, including CCDs that are scheduled to be released to your account on a future date.

 -  **At disposal** shows the amount of CCDs you have available for transactions in all accounts in this wallet.
-This includes shielded balances but not staked amounts.
+This includes shielded balances but *not* staked amounts or CCDs that are scheduled to be released to your account on a future date.

 -  **Stake** shows the amount of CCDs staked in all accounts for this wallet.